Berdychiv machine-building plant: Establishment and early operation

 Originally it was mechanical and ironworks plant owned by L. Plakhetskyi and founded in 1880 on Market square in a close proximity to Berdychiv train station.
 Production shops and sections were placed on the total area of 3,730 square meters fathoms.
 The plant was equipped with a cupola, four blacksmith's forge, seven machines and steam engine with 8 hp.
-The number of workers amounted to 30 people, the annual production - up to 50 thousand rubles.
+The number of workers amounted to 30 people, the annual production – up to 50 thousand rubles.

-In the first years of its existence, the plant only repairing farm implements, and later began producing plows, seeders, winnowings and other agricultural equipment.
+In the first years of its existence, the plant was only repairing farm implements, and later began producing plows, seeders, winnowings and other agricultural equipment.

-Soon Plahetskiy invites merchant I. Doberskiy for collaboration as companions, and the company begins to operate under the name « Plahetskiy and Doberskiy mechanical and iron foundry ».
+Soon Plahetskiy invites merchant I. Doberskiy for collaboration as companions, and the company begins to operate under the name «Plahetskiy and Doberskiy mechanical and iron foundry».

 Further development of the plant was due to the strong construction in the South-West of Russia the sugar and distilleries enterprises, mills, peelings and creameries.
 Founders of constructing enterprises are starting to fill up the plant with orders of Plahetskiy and Doberskiy.

-To a large extent the development of the plant contributed to the proximity of the railway, which linked in 1870 Berdychiv with Kozyatyn, then with Shepetivka, and in 1896 - with the center of Volyn province - Zhytomyr.
+To a large extent the development of the plant contributed to the proximity of the railway, which linked in 1870 Berdychiv with Kozyatyn, then with Shepetivka, and in 1896 – with the center of Volyn province – Zhytomyr.

-The scale of the plant’s production of Plahetskiy and Doberskiy steadily expanded, and in 1892 his equipment has already been presented two locomobile, carrying a total capacity of 16 hp, two cupolas, six forges, 17 different machines and two mechanical fans.
+The scale of the plant's production of Plahetskiy and Doberskiy steadily expanded, and in 1892 his equipment has already been presented two locomobile, carrying a total capacity of 16 hp, two cupolas, six forges, 17 different machines and two mechanical fans.